zelmasbahi/msid/src/en/approach.md

 ## Effective Learning = Traditional Wisdom + Modern Innovation

-At MSID Online, we believe that effective learning happens when traditional wisdom meets modern innovation.
+At Msid Online, we believe that effective learning happens when traditional wisdom meets modern innovation.
 Our teaching methodology is built on **four core pillars**:

 ---